ykuang321/Javascript-Quiz/README.md

 ### *Quiz Page:*
 At this page:
-1. A series of JavaScript questions will be present to the user with 4 answers.
+1. A series of JavaScript questions will be presented to the user with 4 answers.
-2. A sixty seconds timer will start counting down on the upper right corner.
+2. A 60 seconds timer will start counting down.
-3. Once the answer is selected, it will pop up a bar indicates the results (correct or incorrect) of the answer for 2 seconds and then move to the next questions.
+3. Once the answer is selected, a bar pop up to indicate the results (correct or incorrect) of the answer for 2     seconds and then move to the next questions.
 4. If the answer is correct, a 100 point will be added to the score.
-5. If the answer is wrong, five seconds will be subtract from the countdown timer
+5. If the answer is incorrect, 5 seconds will be subtracted from the countdown timer
 6. If all questions are answered or the time (60 seconds) elapsed, it will move to the -> *End Page*

 ### *End Page:*
 At this page:
-1. The counter timer will be stopped.
+1. The count down timer will be stopped.
 2. The result of the quiz will be shown.
-3. Provide the user to record the score (with their initials) or try again -> *Start Page*.
+3. Provide an option to record the score with user's initials -> *Score List Page*.
-4. Return to the main page.
+4. Return to the main page -> *Start Page*

 ### *Score List Page:*
 At this page, the user can:
 1. View the score history.
 2. Clear the history from the database.
-3. Return to the main page.
+3. Return to the start page.

 ## User Story